PoCInnovation/Pool2023/Software/day05/Angular/README.md

 Once this is done call the component in the right file to display it!

-> This first step is intentationnaly complicated to let you discover Angular, but don't hesitate to ask for help 😉
+> This first step is intentionally complicated to let you discover Angular, but don't hesitate to ask for help 😉

 ### 📚 **Documentation**